This is an AI translated post.

 Image Source: ChatGPT 4o

-Seki has been engaged in research and development of frozen rice for a long time, so he entrusted the housewife with the task of cooking and packaging the vegetables received from the greengrocer into flavors that complement rice.
-These frozen bento boxes are sold through 24-hour vending machines, making them accessible at any time.
+Having engaged in research and development of frozen rice for a considerable period, Seki entrusted the housewife with the task of preparing the vegetables received from the fruit and vegetable store into flavors that complement rice.
+These prepared frozen meals are sold through 24-hour vending machines, ensuring accessibility at any time.

-Previously, frozen bento boxes were primarily utilized for delivery services targeting elderly individuals or those with dietary restrictions.
+Previously, frozen meals were primarily utilized for delivery services catering to the elderly and those with dietary restrictions.
 However, the user base has recently expanded to include pregnant women, families with infants, and single-person households.
-They are also used for weight management or muscle building.
-The convenience of individual packaging allows users to take out only the necessary portion, minimizing waste.
+They are also used by individuals for purposes such as dieting or building muscle.
+The advantage of individual packaging allows consumers to take out only the required amount, minimizing waste.

-Frozen bento boxes made with the latest technology offer a distinct flavor and texture compared to their predecessors.
-While frozen meals used to often lose their taste upon thawing, they now allow you to enjoy a dining experience comparable to that of a restaurant.
-Dishes developed by renowned chefs or regional specialties can now be easily enjoyed at home.
+Especially, frozen meals created with the latest technology offer a distinct flavor and texture compared to the past.
+While previously, the quality often deteriorated after thawing, now, consumers can savor them with a taste comparable to dining at a restaurant.
+Dishes developed by renowned chefs or those featuring local specialties can be enjoyed with ease at home.

-Leading this change is a company called "Dento Labo (Tokyo Bento Labo)," envisioning a future of "convenient and fresh frozen bento boxes 4.0."
-They are constantly innovating and receiving recognition for their contributions to regional economic revitalization by utilizing local ingredients.
+Leading this transformation is a company called "Dento Labo (Tokyo Bento Labo)".
+This company envisions a "convenient and fresh frozen meal 4.0 era" and continues to innovate.
+It is garnering attention for its contribution to regional economic revitalization by utilizing local ingredients.

-In conclusion, frozen bento boxes deserve attention from the perspectives of food loss, SDG achievement, convenience and nutritional balance, and innovative product development.
-They are poised to become a new frontier in the food industry.
+In short, frozen meals deserve attention from the perspectives of food loss and SDG achievement, convenience and nutritional balance, and innovative product development.
+It is considered a new frontier in the food industry with promising future potential.